9th AUGUST 2018

 In answer, North explained that the survey would assign values to the findings and provide advice on strategies to prevent, minimise, reduce or ameliorate damage.
 In answer to a question on what would happen if critically endangered species were found, North said that would need to be contextualised, but, ultimately, the proponent may, for example, decide to build a tunnel.
 I got the sense that the committee just let the tunnel idea go through to the keeper, it was, after all, just an example, but the impression North left you with was that no matter what the survey found, it would not stop the road.
 His job was not to find problems; his job was to find solutions.

-Jude Franks spoke candidly about two minor mistakes made.
-She acknowledged that confusion had occurred between the length, which was 2.5 kilometers and the cost, also quoted at $2.5 million, but in fact closer to $10 million.)
+Jude Franks spoke candidly about two minor mistakes.
+Confusion had occurred between the length, (2.5 kilometres) and the cost—quoted at $2.5 million, when in fact the cost was closer to $10 million.
 The Committee appeared to accept this as understandable and no one criticised her.
 On another matter she also answered, Yes, a full copy (not a summary) of the report would be given to Council.

-More disturbingly, the last-minute Memorandum concluded that: "The dissection of the land with the proposed [red] route is considered highly detrimental to the long term viability of the vegetation community in this area – Dry Eucalyptus tenuiramisforest, a listed threatened community."
-Consequently, the report recommended approval be granted for a corridor that follows the fire trail".
+More disturbingly, the last-minute Memorandum concluded that: "The dissection of the land with the proposed [red] route is considered highly detrimental to the long term viability of the vegetation community in this area – Dry Eucalyptus tenuiramis forest, a listed threatened community."
+Consequently, the report recommended approval be granted for an [alternative] corridor that follows the fire trail".

 Another version (below) clearly highlighted the divergence.
 The transect followed the road for less than one fifth of its length.

-The Survey Corridor also ran right beside and, for almost a kilometre, right overa "Recreational Track" shown on the Council's map as a dotted line.
-Known as the Tip Top (mountain-biking) track, this popular descent, fully funded and signposted by Council, would have to be re-routed or abandoned if the road was built.
-Neither this track nor Recreation was mentioned in any Report or in the meeting, but the Council's recommended corridor avoided the Tip Top Track.
+The Survey Corridor also ran right beside and, for almost a kilometre, right over a "Recreational Track" shown on the Council's map as a dotted line.
+Known as the Tip Top track, this popular descent, fully funded and signposted by Council, would have to be re-routed or abandoned if the access road was built.
+Neither this track nor Recreation were mentioned in any Report or during the meeting, but the Council's recommended survey corridor avoided the Tip Top Track.

-On the matter of the road's width, though the proponent's map (faintly) showed them, no one raised the matter of the embankments and cuttings that the road would require.
-These wide cuttings have been highlighted in yellow on the map below.
+On the matter of the road's width, though the proponent's map (faintly) showed them, no one raised the matter of the embankments and cuttings that the road would require, highlighted in yellow on the map below.
 (The MWCC Request also sought a Land Survey, but this was not discussed either.)
 On the question of the cutting down of trees, Bold retorted that the alderman was, he thought, getting ahead of herself.
 "This is about a survey, not tree-cutting."
 It was subsequently calculated that the road and cuttings would require 20,000 s/m of clearing.

 A road to a base station in Wellington Park?